hashicorp/terraform/website/docs/cli/inspect/index.html.md

 ---
 layout: "docs"
 page_title: "Inspecting Infrastructure - Terraform CLI"
-description: "Learn commands to inspect and transform dependency information, outputs, etc. Use them for integration or to more deeply understand your infrastructure."
+description: "Learn commands to inspect and transform dependency information, outputs, and more.
+Use them for integration or to more deeply understand your infrastructure."
 ---

 # Inspecting Infrastructure